A Journey Past and Present

 The Spirit of the Highlands and Islands enables us to tell future generations the history of the area and our forefathers that is so precious to us.

-Many thanks to Margaret Ferguson for sharing with us the story behind her journey stone, created as part of the Tapestry of the Highlands and Islands.
+Many thanks to Maureen Ferguson for sharing with us the story behind her journey stone, created as part of the Tapestry of the Highlands and Islands.

 WHAT IS A JOURNEY STONE?